solislemuslab/learning-data-science/pages/5-probability-and-z-scores.md

 <br>
 For the Golden Retriever with a z-score of 3, we find that the probability associated with this z-score is approximately 0.997.
 This means that there is a 99.7% chance of randomly selecting a Golden Retriever with a height smaller than Rhonda's.
 We can also say there is a 0.13% chance that a randomly selected Golden Retriever would have a height larger than Rhonda’s.
 As we thought, Rhonda is a special dog. <br>

-The Z-distribution is an example of a standard normal distribution, is a continuous probability distribution with a mean of 0 and a standard deviation of 1.
+The Z-distribution, an example of a standard normal distribution, is a continuous probability distribution with a mean of 0 and a standard deviation of 1.
 It is symmetric and bell-shaped.
 The Z-distribution is derived from the normal distribution and is used when working with sample means or proportions, often in the context of hypothesis testing or constructing confidence intervals.
 The Z-distribution is standardized, meaning any normal distribution can be converted to a Z-distribution by subtracting the mean and dividing by the standard deviation. <br>
 <br>
 <div style="text-align:center"><img src="../images/Z_distribution.png" height="300" width="400"/></div>
 <br>